-You could even ask them to send you a photo of the fabric selvedge and stickers to help you to investigate further.
-If they are an honest, transparent and reputable company then they should have no problem in providing you with this information.
+You could even ask them to send you a photo of the fabric selvage and stickers to help you to investigate further.
+If they are an honest, transparent, and reputable company then they should have no problem in providing you with this information.

-Kitenge stands out because one of our main values is to always purchase 100% original ankara fabrics sourced only from the African continent to support the textile industry.
+Kitenge Store stands out because one of our main values is to always purchase 100% authentic ankara fabrics sourced only from the African continent to support the textile industry.

-Our customers always tell us how much they love our clothing , how comfortable it is and how they look as good as new so many years later.
+Our customers always tell us how much they love our clothing, how comfortable it is, and how the fabrics look as good as new so many years later.

 This is why so many of our customers have come back to us time and time again.
 Read our story to learn why our social enterpirse and ethical clothing brand exists and see our customer reviews.

 If you’re looking to purchase authentic African wax print fabric or modern afrocentric clothing browse our African boutique online today!

 Our ankara fabric shop contains some beautiful bold colours and fabulous designs.
-The fabric can be purchased by the yard (1 to 6) so you can avoid fabric wastage by only purchasing what you need.
+The premium fabrics can be purchased by the yard (1 to 6) so you can avoid fabric wastage by only purchasing what you need.

-Be sure to check out our blog for inspiration on what you could make at home with the fabric.
+Be sure to check out our blog for inspiration on what you could make at home with the fabric including interior design ideas.
 We’ve also got some helpful wash care advice so that the fabric stays cleaner and fresher for longer!

-Kitenge menswear tailor, Emile, making a made to measure shirt by hand in Tanzania
+Kitenge Store menswear tailor, Emile, making a custom-made African print shirt by hand in Tanzania

-Sign up to receive our monthly emails below, including our latest blog articles, news, offers and promotions, and receive 10% off your first order!
+If you haven’t already, subscribe to our mailing list below to receive our latest blog articles, news, offers and promotions, and receive 10% off your first order!

 Follow us on Instagram